puffyCid/artemis-api/artemis-docs/docs/Contributing/building.md

     [workspace]
-    cli                         # Just build the artemis binary forensics                   # Just build the forensics library slim                        # Just build the artemis binary.
+    cli                         # Just build the artemis binary forensics                   # Just build the forensics library profile                     # Just build the artemis binary and enable profiling slim                        # Just build the artemis binary.
 But do not enable Yara-X
 ```

 ### Building for esoteric platforms